Diana-Analytics/Data_Cleaning_With_SQL/README.md

-# Data_Cleaning_With_SQL
+# Data Cleaning With SQL
+### Project-Overview
-This project is about using SQL  to clean ,transform and preprocess the nashville data housing dataset
+This projects aims to clean,transform and preprocess a housing dataset using SQL to prepare it for analysis and visualization